Our 2022 Grant Recipients

-This year the Beth Longwell Foundation awarded grants to six Bay Area agencies.
+In 2022 the Beth Longwell Foundation awarded grants to four Bay Area agencies.
 Recipients of Foundation grants exemplify Beth's visions and hopes for advancement in non-smoking lung cancer research, grief support for those who have lost a loved one, education, and the arts.
-The following are the Foundation's 2017 grant recipients:
+The following are the Foundation's 2022 grant recipients:

-Bonnie J. Addario Lung Cancer Foundation, San Carlos, CA
+Addario Lung Cancer Medical Institute, San Carlos, CA

 Community School of Music and Arts, Mountain View, CA